-[US: 5/10/2004; 2/13/2023]
+[US: 5/10/2004; 2/13/2023; 10/9/2023]

+The opportunity to enroll in the accelerated BSN (ABSN) is limited to the five categories of students listed below:

+Students who have already earned a bachelor’s degree in any major;

+Students who are licensed practical nurses (LPN) or licensed vocational nurses (LVN);

+Students who are veterans of armed services who completed medic training as indicated on a Joint Services Transcript;

+Students who are enrolled in another UK degree program who plan to declare the ABSN as an additional bachelor's degree (SR 5.5.1.3) and,

+Students admitted to and who have successfully completed the program requirements established in an external dual degree agreement between UK College of Nursing and an established institutional partner.

-Accelerated BSN (ABSN) Second degree applicants – those having a bachelor’s degree in another area and students who are licensed practical nurses or veterans of armed services who completed medic training as indicated on a Joint Services Transcript must have a minimum cumulative GPA of 2.5 on all college work attempted and a minimum GPA of 2.5 in all science courses.
-The licensed practical/vocational nurse with an LPN/LVN degree in nursing from a college accredited by one of the six regional academic accrediting associations, who has demonstrated a passing score on the NCLEX-PN exam and holds an unencumbered license to practice in Kentucky will be considered for admission to the accelerated BSN track with a minimum GPA of 2.5 on a scale of 4.0 in all course work attempted as computed by the Office of Admissions.
+To be successfully admitted into the ABSN, a student must have a minimum cumulative GPA of 2.5 on all college work attempted and a minimum GPA of 2.5 in all science courses.
+[US: 10/9/2023]

+The licensed practical/vocational nurse with an LPN/LVN degree in nursing from a college accredited by one of the six regional academic accrediting associations, who has demonstrated a passing score on the NCLEX-PN exam and holds an unencumbered license to practice in Kentucky will be considered for admission to the ABSN track with a minimum GPA of 2.5 on a scale of 4.0 in all course work attempted as computed by the Office of Admissions.

 Application Deadlines